This is for pastors and other church leaders in particular.

 2) Considerately.
 Before changing anything, the new shepherd will want to find out what he has.
-Nothing is scarier to a congregation than a new preacher–it’s almost always a young, immature one–who walks in and starts making wholesale changes without learning what the church was doing and considering whether it was working.
+Nothing is scarier to a congregation than a new preacher–it’s almost always a young, immature one–who walks in and starts making wholesale changes without considering if the old ways were working.

 4) Prayerfully.
 Never forget this is the Lord’s people.
-He loved them before you did, more than you do, and He will still be here when you leave.
-He bought these people with His own blood (Acts 20:28) and you didn’t.
+He loved them before you did and He will still be here when you leave.
+He bought these people with His own blood (read Acts 20:28) and you didn’t.
 Ask what He wants done in His church.

 5) Corporately.
 Not unilaterally.
 Not alone.
 Not from the top down.
 You are not Moses and this church is not Sinai.
 Pull in a few of the godliest leaders and share your heart, then listen to theirs.
 Work with them.

 6) Personally.
 Model it, preacher.
-If you want people to pray at the altar, do it yourself sometime.
-If you want a church service in which people share their testimonies, give yours and once in a while interview someone about theirs.
-If you want them to be generous, lead the way.
+If you want people to pray at the altar, do it sometime.
+If you want a church service in which people share their testimonies, give yours and from time to time, interview someone about theirs.
+If you want them to be generous, show them how.

 7) Trustingly.
 Let the congregation learn that you love them and that this church is not a stepping-stone in your career.
 If they feel you are using them to enhance your resume, the more discerning of them will resist you.
 And well they should.

 8) Easily.
-Pastor Mike Miller says, “I tell the church, ‘Let’s try this for a semester.
+My pastor (Mike Miller) says, “I tell the church, ‘Let’s try this for a semester.
 If it doesn’t work, we can always go back to the way we were doing things.’
 That’s a lot less threatening to people.”

 9) Sensibly.
 Give them the reasons for the changes you are introducing.
 Most people want to do the right thing and can be convinced if you have solid reasons.

 10) Confidently.
 Do not waver, do not give an uncertain sound (I Corinthians 14:8), and do not blame others for the decision.
-As Margaret Thatcher said to George Bush prior to Desert Storm, “Now, George–don’t go wobbly on us!”
+As Margaret Thatcher said to George Bush before they launched Desert Storm, “Now, George–don’t go wobbly on us!”
 You are the leader, so lead.
 When people complain, continue to love them.
 When they look for someone to blame, take your lumps.
 It’s the price of leadership.

-–First, what that does not mean.
+First, what that does not mean.
 It does not mean crafting sermons in order to get your personal philosophy into the minds of the people.
-A preacher must have a higher view of the pulpit ministry than that!
+A preacher will have a higher view of the preaching ministry than that!

 What it does mean: Preach the Word.
 All of it.
 You will find yourself amazed at how perfectly it fits your congregation’s needs at each point, when you are preaching through a particular book.